 1975-81 Producer, Presenter, Head of Training, Head Of Music at RADIO TEES

 Radio Tees was a large commercial local radio station in the North East of England.
-Presenters trained by me are now found in many radio stations across Britain including two ex daytime controllers of BBC Radio One the British national pop music station.
+Presenters trained by me are now found in many radio stations around the World including two ex daytime controllers of BBC Radio One the British national pop music station.

 1981-90 Head of Programmes, Head of Music, Head of Training, Presenter at MORAY FIRTH RADIO